 Step aside to open oven door.
 View to backyard.

-Extra sleeping area that appears be a loft and at the narrow end of this one story tiny house of spite.
+Extra sleeping area that appears to be a loft and at the narrow end of this one-story tiny house.

 This is a famous house in Seattle and was only for sale a few weeks before it was sold.